googleson78/agda-2020-21/README.md

 #### \* "contructor" here means a couple of things
   * literally a constructor for a type, whose types matches - if ambiguous, the refine won't succeed
   * a lambda with as many arguments as possible - this is actually technically a constructor, for the function type (`->`)
+  * a record with the required fields for the current type, with holes for the field values
   * **!VERY USEFUL! - if you have a function name in the hole, if the return type matches the goal, the function will be introduced with holes for its arguments**

 ## Resources